jaggedmountain/signal_agent/README.md

 ## How note-to-self detection works

 ```
-Signal (your phone)  ──linked device──▶  signal-cli (jsonRpc daemon)
+Signal (the phone)  ──linked device──▶  signal-cli (jsonRpc daemon)
                                               │
                                          signal_agent    filters note-to-self
                                               │
                                          claude -p  ──▶ reply back to Note to Self
 ```

-Messages you type in Note to Self originate on your primary device, so the linked host receives them as **sync transcripts** (`envelope.syncMessage.sentMessage`) whose destination is your own number.
-The watcher keeps only those, ignoring your normal outgoing chats to other people.
+Messages typed in Note to Self originate on the primary device, so the linked host receives them as **sync transcripts** (`envelope.syncMessage.sentMessage`) whose destination is the phone's own number.
+The watcher keeps only those, ignoring normal outgoing chats to other people.
 A note is processed if it has text, attachments, or both.
 Replies the agent sends are not echoed back to itself, so there is no feedback loop.